 As a founder, what do you think of the EU’s European Innovation Council (EIC) pilot to support innovation scale up, which was launched last month?

 ‘I’m really excited about the EIC, as I have the perspective of an entrepreneur who could also take advantage of these opportunities.
-Until now, it was so difficult to figure out which program was right for you, or whether you meet all of the right criteria for each particular funding instrument, so for me it’s a new user interface for the funding available for start-ups.
+Until now, it was so difficult to figure out which programme was right for you, or whether you meet all of the right criteria for each particular funding instrument, so for me it’s a new user interface for the funding available for start-ups.
 This way, everything is more understandable in making comparisons, and it’s a great way to streamline whatever you need, including coaching and funding to expand initially.

 ‘The Open FET (Future and Emerging Technologies) programme encourages collaboration with universities, but I think it’s very important to distinguish what is developed by universities and by companies.
 Here, I think we are still years behind the US, where engineers are the creators of IP (intellectual property).
 There are very rare cases where spin-offs don’t have 100 % of the decision-making power.
 This is important when you want to go to market, and the VC (venture capitalist) asks the company if they have the whole IP.’